Teke Teke

-Teke Teke (テケテケ), also spelled Teke-Teke, Teketeke, or Teke teke, is a Japanese urban legend about the ghost of a schoolgirl who is said to have fallen onto a railway line, where her body was cut in half by a train.
-She is an onryō, or a vengeful spirit, who lurks in urban areas and around train stations at night.
-Since she no longer has a lower body, she travels on either her hands or elbows, dragging her upper torso and making a scratching or "teke teke"-like sound.
-If she encounters an individual, she will chase them and slice them in half at the torso, killing them in such a way that mimics her own disfigurement.
+Teke Teke (テケテケ), also spelled Teke-Teke, Teketeke, or Teke teke, is a Japanese urban legend about the ghost of a schoolgirl, where her body was split in half by a train after she had become stuck.
+She is an onryō, or a vengeful spirit, who lurks in urban areas and roams train stations at night.
+Since she no longer has a lower body, she travels on her hands, dragging her upper torso and making a scratching or "teke teke"-like sound, produced either by her elbows or the end of her bisected body scraping the ground.
+If she encounters an individual, she will chase them and slice them in half at the waist, killing them in such a way that mimics her own disfigurement.